H. H. Asquith: Dardanelles Campaign

 The Dardanelles Campaign was an attempt by Churchill and those favouring an Eastern strategy to end the stalemate on the Western Front.
 It envisaged an Anglo-French landing on Turkey's Gallipoli Peninsula and a rapid advance to Constantinople which would see the exit of Turkey from the conflict.
-The plan was rejected by Admiral Fisher, the First Sea Lord, and Kitchener.
+The plan was rejected by Admiral John Fisher, the First Sea Lord, and Kitchener.
 Unable to provide decisive leadership, Asquith sought to arbitrate between these two and Churchill, leading to procrastination and delay.
 The naval attempt was badly defeated.
 Allied troops established bridgeheads on the Gallipoli Peninsula, but a delay in providing sufficient reinforcements allowed the Turks to regroup, leading to a stalemate Jenkins described "as immobile as that which prevailed on the Western Front".
 The Allies suffered from infighting at the top, poor equipment, incompetent leadership, and lack of planning, while facing the best units of the Ottoman army.
 The Allies sent in 492,000 men; they suffered 132,000 casualties in the humiliating defeat—with very high rates for Australia and New Zealand that permanently transformed those dominions.
 In Britain, it was political ruin for Churchill and badly hurt Asquith.